DarlingtonAlban/Darlington_Portfolio/README.md

 ### Recommendations

 Based on the analysis, i advice the following action:
-1. smokers should spend health insurance more seriously as they are pron to health issues.
+1. smokers should spend more health insurance more as they are pron to health issues.
 2. couples with children should prioritise the health of their children.

 ### Limitations